Get

 Conclusion

-Corgis are loyal, intelligent dogs that have a long history as working dogs.
+Corgis are loyal, intelligent dogs with a long history as working dogs.
 However, while they make excellent herding and guarding dogs, they may not be suitable for hunting large game.
-With proper training and an owner who understands their limitations, though, Corgis can still make great hunting companions for smaller game such as rabbits or hares.
+With proper training and an owner who understands their limitations, Corgis can still make great hunting companions for smaller game such as rabbits or hares.
 If you want to train your Corgi to hunt, we wish you good luck!

 Featured Image Credit: ozsvathcsilla, Pixabay